 Women in Hong Kong are advised to carry out routine breast self-examinations so they become familiar with what’s normal for them at a certain point in their menstrual cycle and bring up any noticeable changes to their doctor’s attention.

 So What’s Best For Your Breasts?

 Mammograms are not perfect and unfortunately, they do miss some cancers.
 Also, screenings often lead to the very real danger of overdiagnosis, i.e., getting diagnosed with cancer that never would have caused any problems.
 After an initial screening (even if it’s a positive), sometimes a woman will need more tests to find out if something found on a mammogram is or is not cancer.
-It’s important that women getting mammograms know what to expect and understand the benefits and limitations of breast cancer screening.
+It’s important that women who are getting mammograms know what to expect.
+They should also understand the benefits and limitations of breast cancer screening.

 When it comes to cancer, no one is invincible.
 It is important to have a meaningful conversation with your doctor and chalk out a customised risk assessment plan after taking your lifestyle and medical history into account.
 Doctors should present clear data on the benefits and limitations of mammography and the burden of overdiagnosis.
 So, instead of being population-based, regular mammography should be an individual choice based on age, family history or the presence of BRCA1 and BRCA2 genes (this video may help you make your decision).
 Regardless of the risk level, everyone with boobs needs to do a regular self-exam to feel for lumps, bumps or any visible changes with your girls.

 Read More About Breastfeeding